Now open for 2023 Christmas Tree picking! Follow on social media for opening times and pricing.

 We believe in living in a clean and sustainable city.

-Grow Me Trees Christmas Tree Farm is a brand new dedicated tree farm in Sheffield that is open for Christmas 2021.
+Grow Me Trees Christmas Tree Farm is a new dedicated tree farm in Sheffield that opened in Christmas 2021.

 Positioned on the edge of the Peak District National Park with stunning views over the city of Sheffield.